Mattia018/egt/README.md

 python make_predictions.py configs/pcqm4m/egt_47m.yaml 'evaluate_on: ["val"]'
 ```

-### More About Training

-Once the training is started a model folder will be created in the *models* directory, under the specified dataset name.
-This folder will contain a copy of the input config file, for the convenience of resuming training/evaluation.
-Also, it will contain a config.yaml which will contain all configs, including unspecified default values, used for the training.
-Training will be checkpointed per epoch.
-In the case of any interruption, you can resume training by running the *run_training.py* with the config.yaml file again.

 ### Configs
 There many different configurations.
 The only **required** configuration is `scheme`, which specifies the training scheme.
 If the other configurations are not specified, a default value will be assumed for them.
 Here are some of the commonly used configurations: